 In automation, the TV task uses --max-verify-time to try to limit verification to about 1 hour, regardless of how many tests are to be verified or how long each one runs.
-If verification is incomplete, the task does not fail: It reports success and is green in treeherder; the treeherder "Job Status" pane will also report "Verification too long!
+If verification is incomplete, the task does not fail.
+It reports success and is green in the treeherder, in addition the treeherder "Job Status" pane will also report "Verification too long!
 Not all tests were verified."

 Test Verification in Automation

-In automation, the TV task runs whenever a changeset contains modifications to a .js, .html, .xhtml, or .xul file.
-The TV task itself checks test manifests to determine if any of the modified files are test files; if any of the files are tests, TV verifies those tests.
+In automation, the TV and TVw tasks run whenever a changeset contains modifications to a .js, .html, .xhtml or .xul file.
+The TV/TVw task itself checks test manifests to determine if any of the modified files are test files; if any of the files are tests, TV/TVw will verify those tests.

 Treeherder status is:

 - Orange: One or more tests modified by this changeset failed verification.
-Backout is recommended, to avoid future intermittent failures in these tests.
+Backout should be considered (but is not mandatory), to avoid future intermittent failures in these tests.

 There are some limitations:

 - Pre-existing conditions: A test may be failing, then updated on a push in a net-positive way, but continue failing intermittently.
-As long as the author is aware of the remaining issues, it is probably best not to backout.
+If the author is aware of the remaining issues, it is probably best not to backout.

 - Failures due to test-verify conditions: In some cases, a test may fail because test-verify runs a test with --repeat, or because test-verify uses chaos mode, but those failures might not arise in "normal" runs of the test.
 Ideally, all tests should be able to run successfully in test-verify, but there may be exceptions.